calliope-project/calliope/docs/running.md

 ## Running with the command-line tool

-We can easily run a model after creating it (see [building-a-model][]), saving results to a single NetCDF file for further processing.
+We can easily run a model after creating it (see [creating-a-model][]), saving results to a single NetCDF file for further processing.

 ```shell
 $ calliope run testmodel/model.yaml --save_netcdf=results.nc